-

 (2) Committee. – The North Carolina Music Therapy Advisory Committee.

-(3) Music therapy. – The clinical and evidence‑based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program, including (i) assessment of a client's emotional, physical, and spiritual health; social functioning; communication abilities; and cognitive skills through the client's history and observation and interaction of the client in music and nonmusic settings, (ii) development and implementation of treatment plans, based on a client's assessed needs, using music interventions, including music improvisation, receptive music listening, song writing, lyric discussion, music and imagery, music performance, learning through music, and movement to music, and (iii) evaluation and documentation of the client's response to treatment.
+(3) Music therapy. – The clinical and evidence‑based use of music interventions to accomplish individualized goals for people of all ages and ability levels within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program, including (i) assessment of a client's emotional, physical, and spiritual health; social functioning; communication abilities; and cognitive skills through the client's history and observation and interaction of the client in music and nonmusic settings, (ii) development and implementation of treatment plans, based on a client's assessed needs, using music interventions, including music improvisation, receptive music listening, song writing, lyric discussion, music and imagery, singing, music performance, learning through music, music combined with other arts, music‑assisted relaxation, music‑based patient education, electronic music technology, adapted music intervention, and movement to music, and (iii) evaluation and documentation of the client's response to treatment.

 (5) National certification. – A determination by the certifying entity that an individual has satisfied the certifying entity's requirements and that the individual has an active status with the certifying entity.

-(6) North Carolina Licensed Music Therapist. – An individual who has been issued a North Carolina Healing Arts License in music therapy by the Commission.
+(6) North Carolina Licensed Music Therapist. – An individual who has been issued a North Carolina Integrative Therapies License in music therapy by the Board.

 § 90‑750.22.
 North Carolina Music Therapy Advisory Committee.

-(1) The Commission shall appoint from a list of names submitted by the Music Therapy Association of North Carolina or its successor two music therapists eligible to obtain a North Carolina Healing Arts License in music therapy under this Article.
+(1) The Board shall appoint from a list of names submitted by the Music Therapy Association of North Carolina or its successor two music therapists eligible to obtain a North Carolina Integrative Therapies License in music therapy under this Article.
 One member shall serve an initial term of three years, and one member shall serve an initial term of two years.

-(2) The Commission shall appoint one public member who shall serve an initial term of one year.
+(2) The Board shall appoint one public member who shall serve an initial term of one year.

 Upon the expiration of the terms of the initial Committee members, each subsequent member shall be appointed for a term of three years.
 The term of a member shall begin on January 1 of each year.
 A member shall serve until the member's successor is appointed.
 No member shall serve on the Committee for more than two consecutive full terms.

-(b) Qualifications. – The initial music therapist appointees shall be citizens of the United States and North Carolina residents for at least two years prior to appointment, certified by the certifying entity as a music therapist, and eligible to obtain a North Carolina Healing Arts License in music therapy under G.S.
+(b) Qualifications. – The initial music therapist appointees shall be citizens of the United States and North Carolina residents for at least two years prior to appointment, certified by the certifying entity as a music therapist, and eligible to obtain a North Carolina Integrative Therapies License in music therapy under G.S.
 90‑750.24.
-Upon appointment, each initial music therapist appointee shall immediately seek to obtain a North Carolina Healing Arts License in music therapy under this Article and shall remain in good standing with the Committee during the appointee's term.
-Subsequent music therapist appointees shall be citizens of the United States, residents of North Carolina, North Carolina Licensed Music Therapists, and appointed by the Commission from a list of names supplied by the Music Therapy Association of North Carolina or its successor.
+Upon appointment, each initial music therapist appointee shall immediately seek to obtain a North Carolina Integrative Therapies License in music therapy under this Article and shall remain in good standing with the Committee during the appointee's term.
+Subsequent music therapist appointees shall be citizens of the United States, residents of North Carolina, North Carolina Licensed Music Therapists, and appointed by the Board from a list of names supplied by the Music Therapy Association of North Carolina or its successor.
 Public members of the Committee shall not be:

 (1) An agent or employee trained or experienced in the practice of music therapy.